Blog

 Testosterone Deficiency

-Males who do not produce enough testosterone to counteract the effects of oestrogen on breast development can experience the growth of excess tissue.
-Some conditions that reduce testosterone production, such as Klinefelter syndrome and pituitary insufficiency, can experience related gynecomastia.
+Males who do not produce enough testosterone to counteract the effects of oestrogen on breast development can experience the growth of excess breast tissue.
+Some rare conditions that reduce testosterone production, such as Klinefelter syndrome and pituitary insufficiency, can also lead to enlarged male breasts.

 Cancer

-In rare cases, tumours affecting the testes, adrenal glands, or pituitary glands can interfere with normal hormone production, leading to excess breast tissue development.
+In rare cases, tumours affecting the testes, adrenal glands, or pituitary glands can interfere with normal hormone production, leading to excess breast tissue developing.

 Hyperthyroidism